Who can use the 95 Express Lanes for FREE?

 Will I still need a transponder if my vehicle is registered?

-Why isn’t my 95 Express Lane 3+ Carpool or Hybrid Vehicle User Decal
+Why is my 95 Express Lane 3+ Carpool or Hybrid Vehicle User Decal